timfreiheit/HockeySDKHelper/README.md

 ## Small Helper

-Since Api 14 it is possible to use the Application.ActivityLifecycleCallbacks to react on all activity lifecycle events.
-This Library contains an Helper to use this callbacks to check for updates, check for crashes and track the usage time and avoid adding code to your Activities to use Hockey.
+This Library contains an Helper to use this callbacks to check for updates, check for crashes and track the usage time and avoid adding code to your Activities to use Hockey by using Application.ActivityLifecycleCallbacks.

 In your Application.onCreate